wing5wong/artisan-whs-static/source/_events/2020-03-10_boys-hockey-trials-all.md

 title: 'Boys Hockey trials, ALL'
 date: 2020-03-16T19:49:13.493Z
 ---
-Trial days and times are Wednesday 11 March and Tuesday 17 at 4pm.

-Both trials at the Gonville turf.
+Trial day is Tuesday 17 March at the Gonville turf.

 Please be there ready to go at 4pm.

+Sign up at the Student Centre.

 *Mrs Campbell
 Teacher in Charge*